-A special purpose acquisition company (SPAC) is a “blank check” shell corporation designed to take companies public without going through the traditional initial public offering process.
-Instead, they go public as shell companies, then later acquire and merge target companies to bring them public on the stock market.
+A special purpose acquisition company (SPAC) is a “blank check” shell corporation designed to take a company public without going through the traditional initial public offering process.
+Instead, SPACs go public as shell companies, then later acquire and merge with target companies to bring them public on the stock market.

-Though SPACs have been around for decades, the financial maneuver has gained traction over the last year — with high-profile names such as 23andMe, Taboola, and BuzzFeed each recently opting to debut via SPAC — as more private companies eye exit opportunities and as the Covid-19 pandemic continues to inject uncertainty in the IPO market.
+Though SPACs have been around for decades, the financial maneuver has gained traction in recent years — with high-profile names such as WeWork, Grab, and SoFi opting to debut via SPAC in 2021 — as more private companies eye exit opportunities and as the IPO market remains uncertain due to macroeconomic factors like the pandemic and geopolitical conflict.

 DOWNLOAD THE FULL REPORT BELOW

-In fact, the number of SPAC mergers (including both announced and completed acquisitions of target companies) in 2021 has already more than doubled 2020’s full-year totals.
+In fact, the number of SPAC mergers (including both announced and completed acquisitions of target companies) hit new records every quarter in 2021 to peak at 104 in Q4’21, although the pace has slowed in 2022 so far.

-In this report, we examine how SPACs work, why they’re gaining popularity now, and who the potential winners and losers are when it comes to this type of public market debut.
+In this report, we examine how SPACs work, why they’ve grabbed the spotlight, and who the potential winners and losers are when it comes to this type of public market debut.
 We also look at what it means for the future of the IPO.

 - What is a SPAC?